scottheckel/gaim.js/README.txt

 A still very early in development JavaScript microframework for games.
+Meant to be the tiniest thing possible w/ gzip.